 William M. Tang.
 M.D.

-Dr. Tang regularly performs surgery at Surgisite Boston, located in Waltham, Mass, a modern outpatient eye surgery center staffed by over 60 ophthalmologists from throughout the region.
-Dr. Tang is affiliated with Tufts Medical Center, Beth Israel Deaconess Medical Center, and Metrowest Medical Center.
-He regularly gives lectures to optometrists as part of a Continuing Education program.
+Dr. Tang performs retina surgery at Surgisite Boston, located in Waltham, Mass, a state-of-the-art eye surgery center with over 60 eye surgeons.
+Dr. Tang is affiliated with Mass General Brigham, Tufts Medical Center, Newton-Wellesley Hospital, Beth Israel Deaconess Medical Center Needham, and Metrowest Medical Center.
+He regularly gives lectures to other eye doctors Massachusetts as part of a Continuing Education program.
 He holds academic appointments at Tufts University School of Medicine and at UMass Medical School.
 He is a member of the American Society of Retina Specialists, and a fellow of the American Academy of Ophthalmology.

 Dr. Tang is a Retina Specialist and Surgeon, his office located in Natick, Massachusetts.
 Dr. Tang received his medical degree from Johns Hopkins School of Medicine in 1993.
 He is board-certified by the American Board of Ophthalmology.
 He received his ophthalmology residency training at the Medical College of Wisconsin, and then completed his retina fellowship in Boston in 1998.
 He was an Instructor at Harvard Medical School.
 He is currently a retina surgeon at the Massachusetts Eye and Ear Infirmary.